 Setting up the tracker

-- The total purchase costs in the history sheet must assume all costs including exchange fees and transactional costs.
+- In the history sheet, the total purchase costs should account for all expenses, including exchange fees and transactional costs.

 Description of spreadsheet